espilce/Email-Scheduler/README.md

     name: recipient name
 ```

-Create a templates/email-template.html file containing your e-mail contents.
+Create a templates/email-template.html (or rename the existing file) file containing your e-mail contents.

 ```
 <!DOCTYPE html>